algb12/Commentia/README.md

 ### Composer

-The only real dependency (besides php-gd and php-json, but they're probably installed already anyways) is the Composer dependency manager – it will manage all needed dependencies all by itself.
+The only real dependency (besides php-gd and php-sqlite3, but they're probably installed already anyways) is the Composer dependency manager – it will manage all needed dependencies all by itself.

 The user issues one command (`composer install`), and composer will automatically download all dependencies and dump the PSR-4 autoloader.